Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score. The question is, what’s considered a major credit card?

 Visa and MasterCard do not issue cards (they only operate as networks) so that means you will never see them listed on a credit report.
 However American Express and Discover do directly issue most of their cards, so you will see their name listed if you have a card issued by them.

 Either way, all four companies are considered to be major credit cards.
-For scoring purposes, they are all weighed equally.
-One isn’t considered “best” or better over another.
+For scoring purposes, they all receive equal weight.
+One isn’t considered “best” or better over another in terms of building credit.

 Why not a store card?